Minyus/causallift/README.md

 Uplift Modeling is a technique to find which individuals should be "treated" (or targeted) and which individuals should not.

-Applications of Uplift Modeling include:
+Applications of Uplift Modeling for business include:
 - Increase revenue by finding which customers should be targeted and which customers should not for advertising/marketing campaigns
 - Retain revenue by finding which customers should be contacted and which customers should not to prevent churn.